 When we started, we really didn’t know how many noodles it would take to fill the four tanks.
 Measurements were guesstimates at best as the tank shapes were higher irregular.
 Just because of shipping, we ended up with each of the four original cases coming on consecutive days (and the extras from Amazon being ordered when we saw we still needed more) — and I’m glad they did!
 Getting them into the dinghy, aboard Barefoot Gal, unboxed and then into position took more time than we had realized.
 And, because of the strangely shaped tanks, we had to cut over half the noodles (pro tip: a serrated bread knife does this easily).
 It certainly didn’t qualify as a difficult job, it was just more time-consuming than expected.
 And, of course, required some boat yoga.

 I hope we never find out how well this works to keep the boat afloat.
-My calculations say that a single 2-5/8″ by 60″ solid core noodle has about 11.5 pounds of floatation.
+My calculations said that a single 2-5/8″ by 60″ solid core noodle has about 11.5 pounds of floatation.
 We used a total of 108 noodles, adding over 1,200 pounds of flotation.

 Sources: